nextflow-io/training/docs/nf_template/3_create.md

 git push --all origin
 ```

+!!! warning "Permissions"

+    If this is the first time you have used Gitpod for development work you will need to edit your permissions to push changes.

+    To edit your Gitpod permissions, click on your avatar in the top right hand corner of your Gitpod window and select `User Settings` from the dropdown window.
+Click on `Git Providers` on the right hand menu.
+Click on the three dots to edit the permissions for your GitHub account.

 !!! question "Exercise"

     Create a new GitHub repository named `myfirstpipeline` and push your new pipeline using the commands above.
 You will need to replace `<USERNAME>` and `<REPO>` with your GitHub username and `myfirstpipeline`, respectively.